Ryael/memoria/README.md

 ### Performance

 Google Lighthouse was used to assess the performance of this website.
 All tests were performed in incognito mode to avoid interference from any other sources.
 Tests were carried out on each section but the same result was returned every time.
 This was the same case for mobile, and as such, only one result will be provided.
-Performance could be improved yet again but I made a choice to not convert the main background due to the colours becoming [visibily distorted](docs/testing/background-issue.png).
+Performance could be improved yet again but I made a choice to not convert the main background due to the colours becoming [visibly distorted](docs/testing/background-issue.png).

 ![Lighthouse](docs/testing/lighthouse.png)